Parisian chic meets Maroc at this colourful, light-filled riad, with a pool, gardens and helpful staff, providing an oasis in the heart of the Medina

 The bathrooms – most have low, beamed ceilings which impart a really cosy feel - also have beijmat floors, zellig lined sinks and baths, and shining tadlakt walls.
 And you’re treated to snowy white bath robes, a hairdryer, a stack of towels and an interesting selection of soaps, shampoos and oils.

-It’s at breakfast, lunch and dinner that Riad
+It’s at breakfast and dinner that Riad Norma

-Norma comes into its own.
-The setting alone gets your meal off to a
+comes into its own.
+The setting alone gets your meal off to a great

-great start: you eat in the columned patio to the sound of the
+start: you eat in the columned patio to the sound of the trickling

-trickling fountain, beneath the citrus trees out in the garden or,
+fountain, beneath the citrus trees out in the garden or, in cooler

 high-ceilinged dining room.
 Music will always will be